vmware-archive/kube-prod-runtime/docs/overrides.md

 },
 ```

-`hpa` is a variable name used in `oauth2-proxy.jsonnet`, and you can see that `oauth2-proxy.jsonnet` itself is imported in a variable name called `oauth2-proxy` in the main platform manifest (https://github.com/bitnami/kube-prod-runtime/blob/master/manifests/platforms/gke.jsonnet#L28).
+`hpa` is a variable name used in `oauth2-proxy.jsonnet`, and you can see that `oauth2-proxy.jsonnet` itself is imported in a variable name called `oauth2_proxy` in the [main platform manifest](https://github.com/bitnami/kube-prod-runtime/blob/master/manifests/platforms/gke.jsonnet#L28).

 Let's imagine we want to limit the number of replicas of `oauth2-proxy` to 5 replicas.
 In order to do that, we would need to edit the `kubeprod-manifest.jsonnet` file to the following:

 ```
-# Cluster-specific configuration
+// Cluster-specific configuration
 (import "https://releases.kubeprod.io/files/v1.1.1/manifests/platforms/gke.jsonnet") {
     config:: import "kubeprod-autogen.json",
     // Place your overrides here